ongr-io/ElasticsearchBundle/Resources/doc/mapping.rst

 Mapping configuration
 ---------------------

-Here’s an example of configuration with tokenizer’s, filters and analyzer’s definitions:
+Here's an example of configuration containing the definitions of tokenizer, filter and analyzer:

 .. code:: yaml